-- Our plan, including: - o Financial information - How the plan has been rated by plan members - The number of appeals made by members - How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - o Qualifications of our network providers and pharmacies - o How we pay the providers in our network - A list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+- Our plan, including: - financial information - o how the plan has been rated by plan members - o the number of appeals made by members - o how to leave the plan - Our network providers and our network pharmacies, including: - how to choose or change primary care providers - o qualifications of our network providers and pharmacies - how we pay the providers in our network - a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
 For more detailed information about our providers or pharmacies, call Customer Care at 1-800-787-3311 (TTY: 711), Monday Friday, from 8 a.m.
 8 p.m.
 Central time.
-The call is free, or visit our website at Humana.com/IllinoisGoldPlus2023Directories. - Covered services and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - o Services (refer to Chapter 3 and 4) and drugs covered by the plan - Limits to your coverage and drugs - o Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - Put in writing why something is not covered - Change a decision we made - Pay for a bill you got
+The call is free, or visit our website at Humana.com/IllinoisGoldPlus2024Directories. - Covered services and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - o services (refer to Chapter 3 and 4) and drugs covered by the plan - o limits to your coverage and drugs - o rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - put in writing why something is not covered - change a decision we made - o pay for a bill you got